Dominik-polar/Little-shoot-adventure-build/README.md

 * Unity

 ## Setup
-To run this project, download unity build and run it with unity or simply go and play in the [website](https://dominik-polar.github.io/Little-shoot-adventure/) (play in fullscreen)
+To run this project, download unity build and run it with unity or simply go and play it on the [website](https://dominik-polar.github.io/Little-shoot-adventure/) (play in fullscreen)

 ## Screenshots